 Jessie has a habit of breaking off engagements.
 Most recently, she left Mike at the altar when she walked straight past him and ran out the side door.
 Even her dad calls her Bolt.
 Devastated that she’s hurt and humiliated another nice guy, Jessie swears off dating and throws herself into the interior design company she runs with her sister Viv.

 Aiden is a financial exec who likes to gamble and, after some ribbing, bets his friends that he can make any woman fall in love with him by Christmas.
 At a gallery opening, one of his gambling buddies hears that Jessie has sworn off men and prods Aiden into picking her.
 Viv is amazing, Jessie is adorable, and Aiden fully appreciates both.
-His delighted face at a photo of her most recent almost-wedding day, his expression when she asks for a burger, and his grin when Viv suggests they go shopping are searing into my mine.
+His delighted face at a photo of her most recent almost-wedding day, his expression when she asks for a burger, and his grin when Viv suggests they go shopping are seared into my mind.
 Unlike Jessie’s past boyfriends, Aiden wants to get to know her, not mold her into who he wants her to be.
 He listens to her, and his encouragement helps Jessie feel more confident in her choices.
 Plus, they volunteer at a local animal shelter together and it’s THE CUTEST.
 Sooner or later, though, the bet is going to come to light.
 And Mike isn’t ready to give up on Jessie.

 As I mention in Dashing through the Snow (see above), Andrew Walker is my favorite-favorite-favorite Hallmark actor.
 This is the movie that started it all.
 And it is also my favorite Hallmark movie ever.
 I haven’t loved all of his movies, but I love him in each of them.
 Also, he could probably have chemistry with a tree, which is important because his blonde tips are very not good here.
 Not as bad as his shaved head in Bridal Wave, though, when he and Arielle Kebbel, who plays Jessie, reunite at the beach for a less-than-stellar summer flick (seriously, don’t bother watching it).
 This movie is also why my roommate and I always call him Aiden, no matter what character he’s playing.
 (We call her Jessie, too, but she’s in fewer Hallmark movies.)
 I record and watch this one multiple times a year and have to stop whenever I see it on.
 I don’t expect you to love it as enthusiastically as I do, but I do expect that you’ll be won over, too.